vbaconnet-ledger/developer-portal/_docs/transport/webusb.md

 ---

-### FAQ: "DOM Exception" is triggered when creating the transport

-The transport functions `create()` and `listen()` must be called in the context of an user interaction (like a **"click"** event), otherwise it fails with DOM Exception.
-This is by WebUSB design.
-You also must run on HTTPS.

 ### How to use this transport regarding WebUSB paradigm?

 In WebUSB, we have a "permission native" modal that appears when we need to "request" a device.
 This is required at-least-once for the user to accept, and then we can open the transport without triggering this modal.
 However, in both cases, it must happen in context of a click like explain above.
 Our current implementation tradeoff is to abstract this out and only trigger the permission modal if no device are listed.
 This might change in the future.